pankaj-giri/upload_download_service/README.md

 Method : POST

 Data Params :
-Payload containing the key 'file' and value as the byte stream
+Payload containing the key 'file' and value as the byte stream and the MD5 hash of the file

 Success Response:
 Code : 200